Amanda Murphy (rugby union)

 Amanda Murphy (born 20 September 1985) is a former New Zealand rugby union player.

 In 2009, Murphy had made an appearance for the Black Ferns against an England A team at Esher.
 Murphy made her international debut for New Zealand on 26 November 2011 against England at London.

 Murphy has a Bachelor of Applied Science and a Bachelor of Sport and Exercise Science degree.

-Murphy was named as Assistant Strength and Conditioning Coach for the Black Ferns in 2022.
+Murphy is the Black Ferns Sevens lead strength and conditioning coach.
+Prior to this role she was the Assistant Strength and Conditioning Coach for the Black Ferns in 2022.
 She was the Women's Rugby High Performance Manager for Canterbury Rugby.